 The Company has not paid any dividends on its common shares.
 The Company has no present intention of paying dividends on its common shares, as it anticipates that all available funds will be invested to finance the growth of its business.

-The Company completed flow through private placement financings in October and December 2013; these funds were used for the Quebec and U2 project, respectively, over the remainder of the fiscal year.
-The Company raised funds in September 2015; these funds were used for the Quebec project and to re-pay outstanding debts.
-As such, total assets have continued to decrease from 2013.
+The Company raised funds in September 2015 and December 2016, respectively; these funds were used for the Quebec project and to re-pay outstanding debts.
+As such, total assets have continued to decrease from 2015.

 Results of Operations